Battle of Karlóca: Aftermath

 The Serbian rebels did not chase them, but retreated in the mountains, leaving behind some 60 dead and wounded, While the Serbians retreated towards Kamencia, the Hungarian troops set camp near Maria-Schnee.
 Some sources put the total number of insurgents killed at around 300, with 6 of the military killed and several wounded.

 This punitive operation carried out with inadequate forces was just fuel for the fire.
-Hrabovsky did the worst possible thing: he infuriated the Serbs without showing sufficient force to suppress the movement.
+Hrabovszky did the worst possible thing: he infuriated the Serbs without showing sufficient force to suppress the movement.

 The next day after the battle, the Serbian Main Odbor from Karlóca issued the following proclamation, calling all Serbs to the arms:

 Serbian nation!
 The decisive hour has come; the enemy of our nationality has sent against us from Pétervárad troops with cannons, which with a stratagem advanced under Karlovac, and under the orders of the bribed commander-in-chief Hrabovszky attacked our national troops; in this battle eleven men of the Serbs fell on the field of honor and glory, shedding their blood for our nationality, our name, our language, and our holy religion: Eternal be their memory and holy name before our nation forever!
 Fifteen soldiers of the savage and inhuman Hungarian army fell, whom the enemy took away in a chariot; but the fifteenth, not being place to be placed in the chariot, was stripped and his naked body left behind.
 Though the Hungarians have escaped, yet we are in great danger; for our national troops, in consequence of this unexpected incident, deprived of their commanders, have been partly scattered in the valleys, and partly left behind; and God knows what else the enemy may be planning against us, and whether our own will be able to resist the inhuman plans of our declared enemies.
 Our nationality is in the greatest danger, our name, our language, and our religion will be wiped out of world history and consigned to eternal oblivion, if every young man, old, rich or poor, who is able to bear arms, does not rush to Karlóca from everywhere, so that we may resist our enemies for our sacred rights, and build up our nationality on the ruins of the fortresses, towns and villages of the so-called Hungarian kingdom, and secure it for the centuries to come.